Time zone: UTC +9 hours

 Money and travellers cheques can be exchanged at the airport, most major banks and post offices, and some major hotels.
-Banks are open 9-3pm, excluding weekends and national holidays.
+Banks are open 0930-1700hrs excluding weekends and national holidays.
+It is advisable that you exchange any remaining Won you have before you leave the country, as exchanging abroad can prove difficult.

-Japan is still largely a cash society and one should get into the habit of carrying significantly more cash than you would do in the UK.
-Crime levels in Japan are relatively low, and whilst one should not be careless, carrying large amounts of money is generally a lot safer than it would be at home.
+One should get into the habit of carrying a little more cash than you would do in the UK.
+Crime levels in Korea are relatively low, and whilst one should not be careless, carrying a little more money is generally a lot safer than it would be at home.
 Credit cards are accepted at most major hotels, department stores and high-end city restaurants, but should not be relied upon.

-Similarly, do not depend on ATMs to withdraw your yen.
-Some banks in major tourist areas do have ATMs that accept foreign cards, but the majority do not.
-It is safer to look out for a post office as these do have cash machines which will accept internationally issued Visa, Delta and Cirrus cards.
-Also, the ATMs in 7-Eleven stores accept a variety of foreign cards including Visa, Mastercard and American Express.
-Please be aware that many cash machines generally do not operate 24 hours a day.
-They often close at 21:00 hours or earlier and may not operate at the weekends or on public holidays.
+Similarly, do not depend on international ATMs to withdraw your won.
+Some banks in major tourist areas do have ATMs that accept foreign cards.
+You should look for an ATM with a ‘Global’ sign and the logo of your credit card company.
+However cash machines do not operate 24 hours a day.
+They generally close at 2200hrs or earlier and may not operate at the weekends or on public holidays.
 In rural areas they may also be hard to find.

 Helpful hints when eating out

 If you wish to eat out from the hotel you will often have a great deal of choice of what to eat and where.
 In large cities it is often useful to look up, as many restaurants are above street level.
-Venturing into a Japanese restaurant (if you don’t speak any Japanese) can be a little daunting.
+Venturing into a Korean restaurant (if you don’t speak or read any Korean) can be a little daunting.
 However, with a smile and a slightly adventurous spirit you will usually be fine.
-Some restaurants have plastic models of the dishes they serve.
+Some restaurants have photos of the dishes they serve.
 If you can’t make yourself understood then you can simply show the waiter what you would like by pointing!

-Vegetarianism is not very common in Japan.
-What is also important to understand is, to many Japanese, a vegetarian is someone who will not eat meat, but will eat fish (and occasionally even chicken!).
+Vegetarianism is not very common in Korea.
+What is also important to understand is, to many Koreans, a vegetarian is someone who will not eat meat, but will eat fish.
 You have to make it clear if you cannot eat fish and stress that you don’t eat any meat.
 You also have to be careful with certain broths, sauces and garnishes as they can contain meat/fish products.
-For example it is common to serve tofu garnished with fish flakes.
-There are plenty of things for vegetarians to eat (including vegetarian tempura and sushi); you just have to make it clear you don’t eat meat.
+There things for vegetarians to eat (including vegetarian bimbibap, sushi, kimchi and Buddhist meals); you just have to make it clear you don’t eat meat.
 Below are some useful phrases:

-What to wear depends on when and where you are travelling, as Japan’s weather varies tremendously with the seasons.
+What to wear depends on when you are travelling as Korea’s weather varies with the seasons.
 Light sweaters and jackets are usually fine for much of spring and autumn.
 However it would be advisable to include some warm clothing if travelling from mid October onwards and also in much of March.
-Light, breathable clothing is best for the summer as temperatures can be high (30+degress), as can the humidity.
+Light, breathable clothing is best for the summer as temperatures are high (30+degress), as is the humidity.
 A hat is also a useful item to take.
 Winter jumpers, jackets, hats and gloves and shoes capable of keeping dry in the potential snow should be packed from mid to late November through to early March.

-If visiting areas in the mountains such as Takayama, temperatures here will generally be some degrees lower than elsewhere, especially at night.
+If visiting areas in the mountains temperatures here will generally be some degrees lower than elsewhere, especially at night.

-At some of the monuments, temples and shrines, it is advisable to avoid sleeveless tops and short skirts.
+At some of the monuments and temples, it is advisable to avoid sleeveless tops and short skirts.

-In some restaurants and temples (and if you visit a Japanese home) you will be required to remove your shoes.
+In some temples you may be required to remove your shoes.
 This also sometimes applies to bathrooms in various places.
 Shoes that are easily removed and clean socks without holes are therefore generally a good idea!

 **Note on packing**

-When preparing for Japan the golden rule to follow is to try to pack light.
-The majority of public transport, including the bullet trains, does not have a lot of room for large, bulky baggage.
+When preparing for Korean the golden rule to follow is to try to pack light.
+The majority of public transport does not have a lot of room for large, bulky baggage.
 Train stations sometimes have few lifts and many stairs.
 If arrangements have been made to forward your baggage then ensure it is at the front desk of your hotel by the required time on the day of sending.

-It should be noted that Japanese hotel rooms are sometimes slightly smaller than the norm of those found in the West.
-Often guest rooms have twin beds rather than double beds, although we will do out very best to accommodate your requests.
+It should be noted that Korean hotel rooms are sometimes slightly smaller than the norm of those found in the west.

-Most hotels offer same day laundry service and some ryokans (Japanese Inns) also have washing facilities.
-In towns and cities coin operated washing facilities are commonplace.
+Most hotels offer same day laundry service.
 A portable iron can be handy when pressed for time.
 In remote areas laundry service may not be available.

 When purchasing an expensive item, always check the level of duty payable in the UK on your import.
 Please remember VAT is payable on all goods above the value of £145 per person, even if an item is exempt from other import duties.

-Please note that we, or any of our associate offices and agents in Japan, are not responsible for any shopping and related problems, although we assure you of any help that we can provide.
+Please note that we, or any of our associate offices and agents in South Korea, are not responsible for any shopping and related problems, although we assure you of any help that we can provide.

-The electric voltage in Japan is 100V AC with a 50hz cycle in Tokyo and eastern Japan and a 60hz cycle in western Japan.
-Japanese plug sockets are of the flat two-pin type (akin to those used in North America).
-An adaptor obtainable at airports or electrical stores in Japan will be needed to run UK devices.
+The electric voltage in South Korea is 220V AC with a 60hz cycle.
+However, a 110V outlet is sometimes found.
+Korean plug sockets are of the round two-pin type.
+An adaptor obtainable at airports or electrical stores in Korea will be needed to run UK devices.

 Post, Phone Calls and Internet

-If you have arranged a Seat in Coach tour you will have been advised where and when you are to be picked up from.
-When you arrive in Japan our agents will give you a pack that reconfirms your pick up times and places.
+When you arrive in Korea our agents will give you a pack (left at your first hotel) that confirms your pick up times and places.
 You are strongly advised to read this carefully and refer to the times given by the agents.
-From the time of preparing the itinerary and the actual holiday these times can change a little so you should go on the most up to date information as given by our agents.
-If unsure please contact the agents directly.
+If you are unsure about anything then please contact the agents directly.

 You should aim to get to the meeting place at least 10 minutes before you are due to be picked up.
 If this is not at your hotel you should ensure that you are able to reach this meeting point on time.
 The reception desk at your hotel will be able to help you do this if you are unsure of how to get there.
 The meeting point in hotels is usually the reception or bell desk, but you can confirm this with the hotel staff who will be more than happy to help you.

-A useful tip for the SIC tours is, if they are busy, try to get to your vehicle early in order to have a prime seat at the front.
+A useful tip for the Seat in Coach tours is, if they are busy, try to get to your vehicle early in order to have a prime seat at the front.

-If you have an unreserved ticket you must put this into the barrier (if you have two then place one on top of the other and put them into the barrier) then board an unreserved carriage, which will be marked on the platform.
-If you have a train ticket then ensure you keep it for the length of you journey-you will need it to get out of the station!
+If you have a train ticket then ensure you keep it for the length of your journey-you will need it to get out of the station!

 For all rail travel (though not that of an inner city nature) it is recommended that you arrive at the station at least 20-30min before your train is set to depart.
 This gives you time to orientate yourself, reserve your seat if need be, buy some snacks and find the correct platform.

-If you have days at leisure in the major cities you may want to use the local trains or underground systems if present.
+If you have days at leisure in the major cities the underground systems (if present) are the best way to get around.
 Though this may seem daunting, getting around is no harder than using the London Underground.
-All stations display a map showing the train lines in use.
-Some stations have this is English also.
-The station you are currently stood at will be marked, often by a red dot.
+All stations display a map showing the train lines in use, usually in English.
 The other stations will usually have a number written alongside their name on the map.
 This is the fare to that station from where you currently are.
 Find where you want to go and note the price.
-All stations will have self-service machines, often of the touch type variety.
-In places like Tokyo these often have a button to convert everything into English.
-If not you simply put in the appropriate amount of money (or more if you need change) into the machine.
-All the fares up to that amount will be then displayed, and you select your fare by touching the screen.
+Most stations will have self-service machines.
+Select the zone you need to travel in then put in the appropriate amount of money (or more if you need change) into the machine.
 Your ticket will then be produced-don’t forget to take it!
+A useful point to note is that all fares in downtown Seoul are 900 won.
+You can also buy more than one ticket at a time, if you know you are going to be making a few underground trips.

-When redeeming your voucher for your pass, be sure to ask for a JR (Japan Rail) Timetable, written in English.
-If possible train times have been included in your itinerary it is advisable to check these against the timetable in case last minute changes have been issued by Japan Rail.
+When redeeming your voucher for your pass, be sure to ask for a KR (Korean Rail) Timetable, written in English.
+If possible train times have been included in your itinerary it is advisable to check these against the timetable in case last minute changes have been issued by Korean Rail.
 You must remember to redeem your voucher for your pass at a designated office!

 **Note on communicating in English**